-ECE 60 Intro. to Early Childhood Education 1 unit
+ECE 60 Intro. to Early Childhood Education1 unit 18 lecture hours

 Introduction to the early childhood center environment and playgrounds and appropriate curriculum activities for young children.
 Developmentally appropriate practices and activities in all areas of learning will be introduced and explored.
 Examples of planning for short term and long term projects, with appropriate evaluation and documentation will be given.